Ashes of the Heart

 “Oh Wyatt-” they said in unison, sounding like the distorted voice from before, fighting over each other from before.
 “She died a long time ago.
 They all died a long time ago.
 Austin wasn’t the only weakling.
 They all faltered.
 You failed them.
 You failed her.
 You failed your sister, AGAIN!”
 Wyatt was struck with realization like a lightning bolt.

 “You’re- You're the one that killed my family- IT’S YOU!”
 Ringmaster, or the actor, began to laugh, the male voice taking over.
-Wyatt felt a mixture of emotions he had never felt before in his entire life; fear of the being clenching his arm,s but overjoyed that he had found his monster once again.
+Wyatt felt a mixture of emotions he had never felt before in his entire life; fear of the being clenching his arms, but overjoyed that he had found his monster once again.
 He writhed; he needed his scythe to banish this monster, once and for all, like he did the Spiny-Bush-Rattler.
-But as he fought, the shadow figure's face coming closer, a bullet whizzed by, and the creature disappeared in a puff of black smoke.
+But as he fought, the shadow figure's face came closer, a bullet whizzed by, and the creature disappeared in a puff of black smoke.

 Wyatt wanted to scream, but as another bullet just grazed his ear, he realized that the cowboys he had been worried about before were real, or at least, still a threat.
 Going through with what had been part of his and Cassidy’s plan, Wyatt and Bolt ran towards the edge of the plain, the cowboys finally giving up their chase as they slowly realized there was no ringmaster to follow and instead, turned back, looking for him.